Rain (wrestler): Women Superstars Uncensored (2009–2012)

-Shine Wrestling (2012–2014; 2017–present)
+Shine Wrestling (2012–2014; 2017–2018)

-Rain made her debut for new women's wrestling promotion Shine Wrestling, stylized as SHINE, on July 20 in Ybor City, Florida where she defeated Nikki Roxx.
+Rain made her debut for new women's wrestling promotion Shine Wrestling (stylized as SHINE), on July 20 in Ybor City, Florida where she defeated Nikki Roxx.
 At the next event on August 17, Rain continued her winning streak by defeating Santana Garrett.
 Rain competed in the main event of Shine 3 against Jazz on September 21 where she suffered her first defeat.
 At Shine 4 on October 19, Rain defeated Christina Von Eerie and later that night she would cost Jazz her match in the main event.
 That led to Shine 5 on November 16 where Rain teamed up with Mercedes Martinez in a losing effort against Jazz and Amazing Kong.
 During that match, Rain suffered a broken wrist.

-At Shine 6 on January 11, 2013, Rain did not compete due to injury but interfered in the main event, costing Amazing Kong her match against Mercedes Martinez.
-After the match, Rain formed her new group called The Valkyrie consisting of herself, Ivelisse Velez, Allysin Kay, Taylor Made, and April Hunter.

-On February 5, 2013, Rain officially announced that she would retire from wrestling at the end of the year.
-On February 22, Rain headlined Shine 7 with a DQ victory over Amazing Kong.
+At Shine 6 on January 11, 2013, Rain did not compete due to injury but interfered in the main event, costing Kong her match against Mercedes Martinez.
+After the match, Rain formed her new group called The Valkyrie consisting of herself, Ivelisse, Allysin Kay, Taylor Made, and April Hunter.
+On February 5, Rain officially announced that she would retire from wrestling at the end of the year.
+On February 22, Rain headlined Shine 7 with a DQ victory over Kong.
 At Shine 8 in March, Rain led the Valkyrie to victory in an eight-woman tag team match.
 Shine announced a tournament to crown its first champion and Rain defeated Angelina Love to advance to the tournament.
 On July 12, Rain first defeated LuFisto in the first round, then Jessicka Havok in the semifinals and finally Mia Yim in the finals to win the tournament and become the inaugural Shine Champion.
-On December 13, Rain successfully defended her title against Amazing Kong in what was billed as her retirement match.
+On December 13, Rain successfully defended her title against Kong in what was billed as her retirement match.
 However, after the match, she announced that she was not retiring after all and would continue to defend the title in 2014.
-On January 24, Rain lost the Shine Championship to Valkyrie stablemate Ivelisse Vélez, who was post-match kicked out of the stable.
+On January 24, Rain lost the Shine Championship to Valkyrie stablemate Ivelisse, who was post-match kicked out of the stable.
 Following the loss, Rain officially retired from wrestling.

 On Shine 47, Rain returned to Shine.
-She won a Survivor Rumble to earn a match for the Shine Championship against Lufisto on Shine 48, where she lost after Stormie Lee distracted her by attacking Tesha Price, who accompanied Rain to the match against LuFisto.
+She won a Survivor Rumble to earn a match for the Shine Championship against LuFisto on Shine 48, which she lost after Stormie Lee distracted her by attacking Tesha Price, who had accompanied Rain to the match.